Small businesses drive innovation. What’s the next big payments innovation?

 Q: Small businesses have historically been one of the most attacked segments when it comes to payments.
 What advice do you have for small businesses to ensure they are keeping themselves and their customers’ information safe as the industry prepares for future changes?

 There is, and will continue to be, many changes in the payments industry.
 While things shake themselves out, the best thing small businesses can do right now, beyond having up-to-date and secure solutions in place, is to go back to the basics – check IDs, look at signatures on the card, set up dashboard cameras, maintain quality receipt management.
-New technology is exciting, but change can sometimes take time.
+New technology is exciting, but change and innovation can sometimes take time.
 So, checking off the basics and making sure invoices, receipts and cameras all correlate to tell a cohesive story will go a long way to ensure safe and secure payments.